Careik/Retrolio/README.md

 # Retrolio
 A complete overhaul of my initial portfolio using Webflow.

-After creation in Webflow, I needed to make many updates to the code to make it more accessible throughout.
+After designing and creating in Webflow, I needed to make accessibility updates throughout.
 This included adding <figure> and <figcaptions> throughout and much more.
-I wanted to make this website as accessible as possible.
+I hope you enjoy it as much as I enjoyed creating it.

+Thank you.